agrawal-rohit/grimoire/CONTRIBUTING.md

 This project uses a simple tag-driven release workflow powered by [npm trusted publishing](https://docs.npmjs.com/trusted-publishers).
 Push a tag, and [Github Actions](https://github.com/features/actions) handles the rest.
 This same workflow is configured for projects scaffolded with `grimoire`.

+### Pre-requisites

+- [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) must be configured on npmjs.com (see repository settings for details)
+- Ensure that `"Allow GitHub Actions to create and approve pull requests"` is checked in your repository settings (Settings > Actions > General > Workflow permissions).

 ### How It Works

 All development happens on `main`.
-When you're ready to release, just push a semver tag.
+When you're ready to release, just push a [semver](https://semver.org/) tag.
 The tag format determines what gets published:

 - **Stable releases** (`v1.2.3`) → Published to npm with the `latest` tag
 - **Release candidates** (`v1.2.3-rc.1`) → Published with the `rc` tag